manojkhurana/Facial-Emotion-Recognition/README.md

 # Facial-Emotion-Recognition
 Experiments are performed on FER2013 dataset available on Kaggle

+Experiments are performed to see the impact of various Geometric Augmentation Techniques and GAN augmentation

+Various models are created wheere a new CNN, a reference CNN and MobileNetv2 has been explored with various augmentations as stated above

 As part of this work FER2013 dataset was augmented using BicoGAN and synthetic images were generated to augment the dataset.
 Augmented dataset is available on this link:

 https://www.kaggle.com/datasets/manojkhurana/fer2013-augmented-with-bicogan?rvi=1